Lottery Aware Sparsity Hunting: Enabling Federated Learning on Resource-Limited Edge: Introduction

-We conduct experiments on MNIST, FEMNIST, and CIFAR-10 with different models for both IID and non-IID client data partitioning.
-Experimental results show that, compared to the existing alternative ,ZeroFL, at iso-hyperparameter settings, FLASH can yield up to $\mathord{\sim}8.9\%$ and $\mathord{\sim}10.1\%$, on IID and non-IID data settings, respectively, with reduced communication of up to $\mathord{\sim}10.2\times$.
+We conduct experiments on MNIST, FEMNIST, CIFAR-10, CIFAR-100, and TinyImageNet with different models for both IID and non-IID client data partitioning.
+Our results show that compared to the existing alternative \citep{qiu2021zerofl}, at iso-hyperparameter settings, FLASH can yield up to $\mathord{\sim}8.9\%$ and $\mathord{\sim}10.1\%$, on IID and non-IID data settings, respectively, with reduced communication of up to $\mathord{\sim}10.2\times$.